 Like all creative work, mine is bound by my own visual experiences.
 I feel this style of mine originates from growing up on a farm in southwestern Ontario.
 I have a natural affinity for time-worn textures.
-Rusty fences, cracked and crumbling concrete, the posts and beams of an antiquated barn, these are some of my inspirations.
+Rusty fences, cracked and crumbling concrete, the posts, and beams of an antiquated barn are some of my inspirations.